MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-parameter-information.md

   these values than they would in a traditional command-line Help.
 Tell the user what type of data the parameter is designed to accept, and include examples.

-The default value of the parameter is the value that is used if the parameter is not specified on the command line.
-Note that the default value is optional, and is not needed for some parameters, such as required parameters.
+The default value of the parameter is the value that's used if the parameter isn't specified on the command line.
+Note that the default value is optional, and isn't needed for some parameters, such as required parameters.
 However, you should specify a default value for most optional parameters.

 The default value helps the user to understand the effect of not using the parameter.
 Describe the default value very specifically, such as the "Current directory" or the "PowerShell installation directory (`$PSHOME`)" for an optional path.
-You can also write a sentence that describes the default, such as the following sentence used for the **PassThru** parameter: "If PassThru is not specified, the cmdlet does not pass objects down the pipeline."
-Also, because the value is displayed opposite the field name **Default value**, you do not need to include the term "default value" in the entry.
+You can also write a sentence that describes the default, such as the following sentence used for the **PassThru** parameter: "If PassThru isn't specified, the cmdlet doesn't pass objects down the pipeline."
+Also, because the value is displayed opposite the field name **Default value**, you don't need to include the term "default value" in the entry.

-The default value of the parameter is not displayed in all views of the cmdlet Help topic.
-However, it is displayed in a table (along with the parameter attributes) following the parameter description when the user asks for the **Full** (`Get-Help <cmdletname> -Full`) or **Parameter** (`Get-Help <cmdletname> -Parameter`) view of the topic.
+The default value of the parameter isn't displayed in all views of the cmdlet Help topic.
+However, it's displayed in a table (along with the parameter attributes) following the parameter description when the user asks for the **Full** (`Get-Help <cmdletname> -Full`) or **Parameter** (`Get-Help <cmdletname> -Parameter`) view of the topic.